adamfowleruk/crosscryptfs/README.md

 # crosscryptfs
 Cross platform filesystem with encryption options.
+Initial version limited to a Command Line Interface (CLI) rather than a file system driver.

 ## Motivation